Thanks for popping by, I’m Ben. I currently live in my hometown, Newcastle Upon Tyne.

 I’m guessing you’re here as you’re interested in the films… I’ve been lucky enough to make some short films one of my personal faves is Step Right Up it played at over 35 film festivals, won 3 awards, nominated for a further 20 and we were long-listed for the BAFTA Best Short Film Award… not bad considering it was a film school exercise and only had 32mins of film stock.

 The first film I wrote and directed, A Plastic Toy Dinosaur, was made while at university with a bunch of lovely and talented people including producer Rob Watson.
-The film played at over 20 film festivals, we won numerous awards and was screened on BBC 3.
+The film played at over 20 film festivals, we won numerous awards and was screened on the BBC.
 This led us to be nominated for the BBC New Filmmaker of the Year Award.

-Oh, and we’re in the edit for Metroland, a short funded by Creative England and the BFI, the project was supported by Mike Leigh when we were raising extra funds via crowdfunding.
+Oh, and we’re just completed Metroland, a short funded by Creative England and the BFI, the project was supported by Mike Leigh when we were raising extra funds via crowdfunding.
 It's about to have it's world premiere at the Bafta and Oscar recognised Flickers' Rhode Island International Film Festival.

-I was lucky enough to graduate from The London Film School in 2015, where my studies were funded by a full Creative Skillset bursary.
+I was lucky enough to graduate from The London Film School, where my studies were funded by a full Creative Skillset bursary.
 I also won the NISI MASA European Short Pitch the same year with my short project, Wheels, a comedy about family, love and dogging… .